 KAI Santoku Knife

-Oh, we can tell you a lot about the KAI Santoku Knife.
-In short: the Santoku Knife is the all-purpose knife of Japanese cuisine.
-With its almost straight blade, it can perfectly cut meat, fish, and vegetables.
-Hence the name: Santoku means "knife of three virtues".
-The wide blade serves as a palette to move the food being cut and provides stability.
-A KAI Santoku Knife can be found in every series.
-Additionally, some series also offer a Santoku Knife with a shorter blade, such as the KAI Shun Santoku 14 cm.
-If you want to learn more, we also have a longer version about KAI Santoku Knives available.
+Oh, we can say a lot about KAI Santoku knives.
+The short version: the Santoku knife is the multipurpose knife of Japanese cuisine.
+With its almost straight blade, it perfectly cuts meat, fish, and vegetables.
+Hence the name: Santoku means something like knife of three virtues.
+The wide blade serves as a palette to move the cut material and provides stability.
+A KAI Santoku knife can be found in every series.
+Additionally, some series also feature a Santoku knife with a shorter blade, such as the KAI Shun Santoku 14 cm.
+If you want to learn more: we also have a long version about the KAI Santoku knives available.

 The KAI Santoku

-The Santoku knife is the main knife for Japanese chefs.
+The Santoku knife is the quintessential main knife for Japanese chefs.
 It is used for cutting meat, fish, and vegetables.
-Thanks to its shape and precise handling, the Santoku has also been popular among European chefs for a long time.
-It is therefore no surprise that KAI Santoku knives are an important part of every series.
+Thanks to its shape and precise handling, the Santoku has also long impressed European chefs.
+It is therefore more than logical that KAI Santoku knives are an essential component of every series.

 The difference between Santoku and chef's knife

-The main knife in European kitchens is the chef's knife, while in Japanese kitchens it is the Santoku.
-The areas of application are identical.
-Both knives can handle about 80% of all cutting tasks.
+The main knife in European kitchens is the chef's knife, whereas in Japanese kitchens it is the Santoku.
+The areas of use are identical.
+With both knives, approximately 80% of all cutting tasks can be accomplished.
 However, the knives differ in blade shape.
 In the classic form, the blade of the chef's knife is curved upwards at the tip.
-The blade of the Santoku runs straight and has only a slight curve at the tip.
-The blade of a Santoku is also wider.
-Nowadays, however, both knives are made with a similar blade shape, so the difference usually only comes down to the wider blade of the Santoku.
+The blade of the Santoku is straighter and has only a slight curve at the tip.
+Also, the blade of a Santoku is wider.
+Nowadays, however, both knives are made with a similar blade shape, so the difference is usually only reduced to the wider blade of the Santoku.

 One or more Santoku knives in almost every series